workadventure/workadventure/README.md

 ```

 Note: If on the first run you get a page with "network error".
 Try to ``docker-compose stop`` , then ``docker-compose start``.
+Note 2: If you are still getting "network error".
+Make sure you are authorizing the self-signed certificate by entering https://pusher.workadventure.testing and accepting them.

 ### MacOS developers, your environment with Vagrant